- Learn Linux

 The light emitting diode, usually known as LED, is a special diode constructed so as to emit light when a current flows through it.
 These are discussed further in the optoelectronic component section

-The transistors are one of the main components used in electronic circuits.
-These are available as discrete components as discussed here, but are used far more on integrated circuits where the transistor is usually the dominent component.
+Transistors are a common components used in electronic circuits.
+These are available as discrete components as discussed here, but are often used on integrated circuits where multiple transistors can be used to make a more complex circuit.

 Transistors work as current amplifiers.
 They are available as NPN or PNP types depending upon the direction of the current flow at the base.
 The NPN is the most common and is the one discussed here; the same applies for the PNP transistor except that the base current is reversed.
 Transistor have 3 terminals; named collector (c), emitter (e) and base (b).
-When there is no input signal (current) at the base then no current will flow between the collector and emitter, but by introducing a signal to the base then the transistor will switch on and a current can flow.
-With an appropriate sized current at the base the transistor acts as an amplifier increasing the signal in a linear way.
-This can be used as a simple on-off switch to increase the load that can be driven from a small signal by running in the saturated region.
+When there is no input signal (current) at the base then no current will flow between the collector and emitter, but by introducing a signal to the base then the transistor will allow a current to flow.
+Depending upon the current at the base the transistor can amplify the signal or can be used as an on-off switch.

 Please view the copyright information regarding use of the circuits.